MrityunjayBhardwaj/MrityunjayBhardwaj.github.io/_posts/2019-1-23-lasvm-nc-part1-svm_with_smo.md

-Ok, so what you just did in couple of seconds, is exactly what we are trying to accomplish using pure mathematical techniques... excited now? let's get started shall we.
+Ok, so what you just did in couple of seconds, is exactly what we are trying to accomplish using pure mathematical techniques... excited now? let's get started,shall we.

-now, as you might have observed,in order to solve this problem, we want a decision boundry which does'nt touch any data point i.e, which is farthest from both the classes... we can imagine that there is a **margin** which represent that **distance** b/w decision-boundry and data points and we need to **maximize** it in-order to seprate both the classes..this becomes more prominent when we look at the
+now, as you might have observed,in order to solve this problem, we want a decision boundry which does'nt touch any data point i.e, which is farthest from both the classes... we can imagine that there is a **margin** which represent that **distance** b/w decision-boundry and closest data points and we need to **maximize** it in-order to seprate both the classes..this becomes more prominent when we look at the
 <a target="_blank" href="https://en.wikipedia.org/wiki/Generalization_error" style="color:#3399ff"><i>generalization error</i>
 </a>
-(which is what we are always trying to minimize in any ML scenario)... you can observe this in L-fig 1.2 , by placing your hyperplane near to any one of the classes and then generate new samples from that same distribution and see how it perform,as compare to the scenario where, if we place the hyperplane farthest from both the classes....
+(which   by the way, is what we are always trying to minimize in any ML scenario)... you can observe this in L-fig 1.2 , by placing your hyperplane near to any one of the classes and then generate new samples and see how it perform,as compare to the scenario where, if we place the hyperplane farthest from both the classes(i.e, placing the hyperplane in the middle)....

 >**Note**: Click <button class="btn--primary " onclick="onclickreset()">reload</button> to generate new samples.
 {: .notice--info}